mawg0ud/FaceGuard/05- Experiment Testing.md

 Once testing is complete and your system is working like a champ, it’s time to wrap everything up and reflect on what we’ve learned.

 In the next section, **06-Troubleshooting & Optimization.md**, we’ll tackle common challenges and explore ways to make the system even better.

-Stay tuned, and great job so far!
+Stay tuned & great job so far!